Justin-Tan/high-fidelity-generative-compression/README.md

 # high-fidelity-generative-compression

 Pytorch implementation of the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/).
-This repo also provides a partial port of the [Tensorflow Compression library](https://github.com/tensorflow/compression), adapted to work with the ANS entropy coding algorithm.
+This repo also provides general utilities for lossless compression that interface with Pytorch.

 ## Warning